open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 <!-- prettier-ignore-end -->

 If you followed the instructions using the
-[example application](#example-application) up to this point, you can copy the code above in your _library file_ `dice.ts` (or `dice.js`).
-You should now be able to see spans being emitted by your application:
+[example app](#example-app) up to this point, you can copy the code above in your library file `dice.ts` (or `dice.js`).
+You should now be able to see spans emitted from your app.

-Start your application as follows and then send requests to your application by hitting <http://localhost:8080/rolldice?rolls=12> with your browser or `curl`.
+Start your app as follows, and then send it requests by visiting <http://localhost:8080/rolldice?rolls=12> with your browser or `curl`.

 <!-- prettier-ignore-start -->
 {{< tabpane lang=shell persistLang=false >}}